Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 ## Prerequisites

-- difit is installed
+- difit must be installed

 ## Execution procedure